 Owing to this, the same rituals are followed on every Basant Panchami, starting with a holy bath in Mayakund.
 There is a big celebration organized to bring the idol back to the Bharat Mandir Rishikesh.
 Therefore, a number of devotees and travelers attend this festival every year.

-Legends say that whoever takes 108 rounds of Lord Hrishikesh Narayan on Akshya Tritiya with bare foot gets all their wishes fulfilled.
-Moreover, this worship ceremony is believed to be equal to Badrinath Dham yatra.
-Mentions of this shrine are found in Hindu epics and scripts like Vishnu Puran, Shrimadbhagwat, Narsingh Puran, Mahabharat and Vaman Puran.
+Legends say that whoever completes the circumambulation of 108 rounds of Lord Hrishikesh Narayan on Akshaya Tritiya barefoot gets all their wishes fulfilled.
+Moreover, this worship ceremony is believed to be equal to the Badrinath Dham yatra.
+Mentions of this shrine are found in Hindu epics and scripts like Vishnu Puran, Shrimad Bhagwat, Narsingh Puran, Mahabharat, and Vaman Puran.

-People also believe that the temple was once visited by Lord Buddha and that Pandavas too have stayed here and worshipped Lord Hrishikesh Narayan.
-The trees Peepal, Bail and Vait Vriksh in Bharat Mandir are symbolic of Tridev- Brahma, Vishnu and Mahesh and this is the reason these trees are considered divine.
-Visitors can also visit the museum developed here, Bharat Mandir Museum, that exhibits a rich display of pottery, sculptures and bricks.
+People also believe that Lord Buddha once visited the Bharat Temple, and Pandavas also stayed here and worshiped Lord Hrishikesh Narayan.
+The trees Peepal, Bail, and Vait Vriksh in Bharat Mandir are symbolic of Tridev- Brahma, Vishnu, and Mahesh.
+This is the reason these trees are considered divine.
+Visitors can also visit the museum developed here, Bharat Mandir Museum, which exhibits a rich display of pottery, sculptures, and bricks.

 How to Reach Bharat Mandir

 You can either take an auto or a rickshaw to reach the temple.
 From Rishikesh Railway Station, it is around 2 km and only 19 km from the Jolly Grant Airport in Dehradun.
 Taxis are available from the airport to Rishikesh.